Qila Raipur Sports Festival: Khidu

 The girls would sing along with Khidu (Ball), in fact these rhymes and game is suitable for the children: This was for the first round, there was the second and third till the end was reached by counting ten and singing the tenth song.

-Kokla Chhapaki
+Kotla Chhapaki (ਕੋਟਲਾ ਛਪਾਕੀ)

 This game is popular even today amongst the children.
 Both boys and girls play it.
 Children sit in a circles and a child who has cloth in hand goes around the circle-singing: It is a kind of warning for the children sitting in a circle not to look back.
 The cloth is then dropped at the back of a child.
 If it is discovered before the child who had placed it there had completed the round, the child who discovered the cloth would run after him and try to touch him with it till he sits in the place vacated by the one who had discovered the cloth.